 Visiting Lofoten in the Winter

 Mid to late January have ridiculously short days with only a few hours of daylight.
 Life looks like one long dusk/dawn.
 This ends by mid-February where the days look more typical to normal winter months around the world.
-You will have more time to go out and explore while also still have ample opportunity to see the Northern Lights.
-March is very busy as well, a popular month for skiing and other mountain activities.
+You will have more time to go out and explore while also still finding ample opportunity to see the Northern Lights.
+March is very busy as well, it is a popular month for skiing and other mountain activities.

 Remember that Lofoten spans over 400 square miles, so it is hard to give exact temperature readings for each season.
 Reine, one of the furthest and most visited cities in the south can have a different temperature than Svolvær, nearly 2 hours north.